Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

 \textbf{Procedure.} $\;$ Sessions were conducted in a private room at the clinic.
-In the agent-led condition, participants sat side-by-side with their informant in front of a laptop running the web-based voice interface (Figure~\ref{fig:system-ui}).
-A single tabletop microphone captured speech from both speakers.
-The agent followed the specialist-developed scripts (Section \ref{subsubsec:scaffolding}), adapting turn-taking and latency (Section \ref{subsubsec:latency_control}).
-Participants were assigned to one of two agents, each using a different prompting strategies (15 participants per condition): \begin{itemize} \item \textit{Full-script prompting}, where the agent received the complete set of approximately 30 topic scripts in a single system prompt at the start of the session. \item \textit{Sequential prompting}, where the agent was given one topic script at a time, proceeding to the next only after the agent determined that the current topic had been fully addressed. \end{itemize}
+In the agent-led condition, participants sat side-by-side with their informant in front of a laptop running the web-based voice interface (Figure~\ref{fig:system-ui}), with two microphones capturing speech from each speaker.
+Participants were assigned to one of two agents, each using a different prompting strategy (15 participants per condition): \begin{itemize} \item \textit{Full-script prompting}, where the agent received the complete set of approximately 30 topic scripts in a single system prompt at the start of the session. \item \textit{Sequential prompting}, where the agent was given one topic script at a time, proceeding to the next only after the agent determined that the current topic had been fully addressed. \end{itemize}

 We included this experimental condition to examine whether the prompting method influences the agent’s instruction-following behavior, user interaction styles, and symptom elicitation.
-In the clinician-led condition, a clinician conducted the interview following standard clinical practice blinded to the content of the agent-led interview.
-All clinicians at the cognitive neurology clinic agreed to participate.
-Participant appointments with clinicians were scheduled by clinic staff in the usual way, based solely on availability.
-All interviews were audio-recorded and transcribed for subsequent analysis.
+All interviews were audio-recorded, transcribed, and checked for transcription accuracy.
 After each interview, participants completed a short questionnaire rating their experience based on the validated Acceptability E-Scale (AES) \cite{Tariman2011AcceptabilityEScale, Philip2017VirtualHuman}.